Sometimes, sharing a bedroom is hard for kids, and that makes it tough for parents too.

-Bear in mind that as kids grow, bunk beds won’t always be suitable.
+Bare in mind that as kids grow, bunk beds won’t always be suitable.
 If you’re replacing single beds with a bunk unit, consider saving the singles in storage for when needs change as they’ll probable be needed again.
 An alternative is to use a bunk bed structure that will dismantle into two singles.

 Help Them Set Boundaries